- Who's Accredited

 What happens if a CB has applied for accreditation for five certification programs (schemes) and two of them have nonconformities?

 The certification body shall be accredited only when all the non-conformities relating are closed.
 In the above case, if two certification schemes have non-conformities, then the certification body will not be accredited.
 One way to address this issue is through scope reduction/expansion.

-Vijay Krishna, Senior Director, Credentialing Programs
+Vijay Krishna, Vice President, Credentialing Programs

 Certification attests that a product meets specified standards, especially for quality or safety and health issues.

 A certification mark provides unique credibility when granted by an independent third party that is accredited under a globally-recognized process.
 A certification mark is designed to resemble the ANSI logo, but carries a distinct message that a product or personnel certification program has been accredited by ANSI.

 How is ANAB involved in assessing the conformity of products to standards?

 ANAB does not conduct tests or technical evaluations of products, systems or services; rather, ANAB provides accreditation services.

 ANAB accreditation recognizes the competence of bodies to carry out product or personnel certification in accordance with requirements defined in international standards.
 ANAB administers more than 30 distinct product accreditation program scopes - ranging from appliances and bottled water to plumbing products and fresh produce.